StephenThink/superthink/content/collections/case_studies/bae-systems-beware-the-brew-campaign.md

     type: set
     attrs:
       values:
-        type: slider
+        type: the_problem
-        images:
+        intro: 'How do you get a serious message across?
+Conventional wisdom says that your message should also be serious.
+Right?
+Actually, erm... no. If you want to get attention, you have to pay attention to what people pay attention to, if you catch our drift.
+That''s usually not boring information, as you''ll know from the last time you ignored the safety demonstration on a plane.'
+        video_choice: Image
-          - work/campaign/bae-systems-beware-the-brew-campaign/Campaign-2-BAE-Small-Image-740x416.25-2.jpg
+        image: work/campaign/bae-systems-beware-the-brew-campaign/Campaign-2-BAE-Small-Image-740x416.25-2.jpg
-          - work/campaign/bae-systems-beware-the-brew-campaign/Campaign-2-BAE-Small-Image-740x416.25.jpg
   -
     type: set
     attrs:
-      enabled: false
       values:
-        type: gallery
+        type: the_idea
+        intro: 'So when BAE Systems asked us to develop a campaign to remind people of the dangers in a hot drink, we knew exactly what to do.
+With its mischievous face and devilish personality staring back at employees ‘Beware of the Brew’ was the perfect way to get our message noticed and talked about.'
+        video_choice: Image
+        intro_full_image: work/campaign/bae-systems-beware-the-brew-campaign/Campaign-2-BAE-Large-Image-927x522.jpg
   -
     type: set
     attrs:
       values:
         type: the_work
-        intro: 'Brief: a poster to warn employees of the risks involved when making a brew in the workplace.
-Something that people will pay attention to, not ignore and forget about.
-Hold on, we can have some real fun with this and create a campaign that will really get noticed.
-A campaign that will be talked about, one that will last.
-And so ‘Beware of the Brew’ was born.
-With its mischievous monster face and devilish personality staring at employees from strategically positioned posters and the very cups they brew up in, it’s hard not to talk about it.
-Message heard loud and clear, so we’re told.'
+        intro: 'And with strategically placed posters and cups, we were able to make sure the message was heard loud and clear.
+The lesson here?
+Sometimes a bit of nonsense actually makes perfect sense.'
   -
     type: paragraph
 short_case: false
+services_filter:
+  - print
+  - package-design
+  - print-design
 ---